Blue Origin Logo

 The tortoise is a symbol of wisdom and longevity.
 The process of conquering space is long.
 It began with the invention of the telescope and continues to this day.
 And the animal conveys the gradualness of the process.

 The remaining images confirm and supplement this theory.
 When the first telescope appeared, 16th-century ships were floating on the globe’s surface.
-A rocket, reflecting modern times, has taken off from the side of the Earth.
+A rocket, reflecting modern times, has taken off from Earth’s surface.

 At the base of the image are hourglasses and wings, symbolizing the passage of time.
-Nearby, on heraldic ribbons, a Latin phrase is placed: Gradatim Ferociter, telling about a steady, gradual movement forward, step by step.
+Nearby, on heraldic ribbons, a Latin phrase is inscribed: Gradatim Ferociter, which describes a steady, gradual movement forward, step by step.

 2015 – today